Airflow 101: Building Your First Workflow¶

 Jinja Documentation.

-For more information on the variables and macros that can be referenced in templates, make sure to read through the Templates reference.
+For more information on the variables and macros that can be referenced in templates, please read through the Templates reference.

 Adding DAG and Tasks documentation¶